 I think it's cruel what they're doing.

-I was out with a friend of mine a couple weeks ago having a beer, and I know never to talk politics with her because she's die hard Democrat.
+And to tell you how bad the media is and editing so much, I was out with a friend of mine a couple weeks ago having a beer, and I know never to talk politics with her because she's a die-hard Democrat.

 But I had made a comment that I felt sorry for Joe.